 - Can I go without it?

-- If I have to replace it, how much would I need to make it through February?
+- If I have to replace it, how much would I need to make it through the month?

 We’re talking doctor appointments, birthday parties, work, school, church… places you have to drive to, field trips to take, events you have to contribute to, or gatherings you’re hosting at home.